Smith Oaks Rookery

 Visit Texas eBird to find out what's being reported.
 Smith Oaks Bird Sanctuary is an eBird Hotspot.

 Read about our exciting plans for the Rookery and Smith Oaks Bird Sanctuary

 The U-shaped island in the middle of Claybottom Pond at Smith Oaks has become a favored roosting and nesting place for thousands of waterbirds.
 In the spring and summer herons, egrets, cormorants and spoonbills build their nests and raise their chicks on the predator-free island.
 Visitors to the sanctuary are able to get a good, close look at the home life of these beautiful birds throughout the breeding season.
 All year long the island is also used as a night roost by the same species of birds that nest here.
 They appreciate having a safe place to spend the night that is close to the marshes where they feed.
 The most spectacular time of day to visit the rookery is the last hour before dark when the birds are coming in for the night.

 We have built several observation platforms to facilitate viewing the birds.
-During the spring (February 15 - May 7, 2017), we request photographers limit their time at the front of the platform to no more than twenty minutes so that everyone who would like to have good looks can be accommodated.
-For photographers and others who would like a longer observation time, we have constructed a rental platform.
-Half-day sessions on the rental platform can be booked online.
-In other seasons (June 15, 2017 to February 15, 2018), the use of all platforms, including the rental platform, is free of charge.
+During the spring season, we request photographers limit their time at the front of the platform to no more than twenty minutes so that everyone who would like to have good looks can be accommodated.

 One of the viewing platforms

 About the Rookery